IanFinlayson/exploring-cs/chapter02.md

 line.
 The sole purpose of comments is to leave little notes in the code, for any people reading.
 They are meant to explain things about how the program works.
-This program is so short and simple that the comment is not really needed, but as we work on more complex programs, they\'ll become more helpful.
+This program is so short and simple that the comment is not really needed, but as we work on more complex programs, they'll become more helpful.

 The second line of the program says: